mdsol/cassandra_priam_cookbook/README.md

 #### Java:

-The software this cookbook installs has mostly been tested with the Oracle JRE - your mileage may very on other JRE builds.
+The software this cookbook installs has mostly been tested with the Oracle JRE - your mileage may vary on other JRE builds.

 #### SimpleDB: